Changing accountants – how the process works in practice

 Generally speaking, moving from one accountant to another should take a few weeks.

-Your old accountant is duty-bound to provide the required tax accounts when requested, however, this is no guarantee that they’ll cooperate in the way you’d like them to.
 That said, so long as your new accountant has all the relevant information about you, they should still be able to move forward – even if your old accountant isn’t playing ball.

-The outgoing account should understand the need to provide the required info and be prepared to provide it at no cost, except if there’s significant extra work to do in order to supply what’s needed.
-If everything is kept cordial, however, there’s no real reason why there should be any major problems.
+The outgoing account should understand the need to provide the required information and be prepared to provide it at no cost, except if significant extra work is required to supply what’s needed.

 How to ensure your switch goes without a hitch

-As we can see, the process of moving from one accountant to another is not terribly complicated, but there are some non-negotiables that need to be carried out for everything to pass smoothly.
-Professional clearance is simply one step on the journey, but a very necessary one for all parties involved.
+As we can see, the process of changing accountants is not terribly complicated, but some non-negotiables need to be carried out for everything to pass smoothly.

-From our experience (we’ve moved accountants several times), the input of the company owner can massively help speed the process up.
 And remember, ‘professional clearance’ is a professional courtesy, not a legal requirement of switching accountants.

 Tax-efficient protection for directors